dev-protocol/protocol/docs/WHITEPAPER.md

 The generation of a Property Contract is carried out by executing the `create` function.
 The `name` and `symbol` are specified as an argument.
 For ease of comparison of Property Contracts, `totalSupply` is fixed as `10000000`(in Solidity, it's `10000000000000000000000000`), and `decimals` is fixed as `18`.

+When the Property Factory Contract generates a new Property Contract, a portion of the total supply will be allocated to the Treasury Contract.

+Tokens assigned to the Treasury Contract will be used by the Dev Protocol developers team for more flexible use case development or returned to the Property Contract creator.

+The allocation share to the Treasury Contract is determined by the Policy Contract's `shareOfTreasury` function.
+Besides, the Treasury Contract's address is determined by the `treasury` function of the Policy Contract.

 ## Metrics

 The Metrics Contract represents the association between Property Contracts and Market Contracts.